Mechanical-Advantage/AdvantageScope/docs/docs/tab-reference/line-graph/index.md

 ## Viewer Pane

 To zoom, place the cursor over the main graph and scroll up or down.
-A range can also be selecting by clicking and dragging while holding `Shift`.
+A range can also be selected by clicking and dragging while holding `Shift`.
 Move left and right by scrolling horizontally (on supported devices), or by clicking and dragging on the graph.
 When connected live, scrolling to the left unlocks from the current time, and scrolling all the way to the right locks to the current time again.

 Clicking on the graph selects a time, and right-clicking deselects it.
 The value of each field at that time is displayed in the legend.
 The selected time is synchronized across all tabs, making it easy to quickly find this location in other views.